-- Report dangerous road conditions: When reporting dangerous conditions, provide the cross street intersection with both street names.
+- Report dangerous road conditions: When reporting dangerous conditions, provide the cross-street intersection with both street names.
 Detail the road hazard and why you are reporting it.
 Some examples may include requesting a warning sign for a sharp curve or a crosswalk for a road that is frequently walked.

 - Request a sign or signal: To request a sign or signal, provide the cross street names for the intersection.
-If you witnessed an accident or a close call with a car, bike or pedestrian, provide details to the contact person.
+If you witnessed an accident or a close call with a car, bike, or pedestrian, provide details to the contact person.
 You may have to provide the information over the phone or through written request, so be prepared for either with detailed information on why you suggest installing a sign or signal.

 - Report an aggressive driver: Avoid engaging with an aggressive driver and try to stay out of their way.
 When you can safely do so, call your local state police using the non-emergency phone number (311) or state-designated three-digit emergency number.
-Provide the exact location, description of the vehicle and driver and what behavior you saw.
+Provide the exact location, description of the vehicle and driver, and what behavior you saw.
 If you can, also provide the license plate number and direction they were traveling in.

 It is important for kids of all ages to practice outdoor safety, follow the rules set in place and understand how to react in certain situations.
-These tips could help kids arrive home safely, prevent pedestrian injury or even potential death.
+These tips could help kids arrive home safely, and prevent pedestrian injury or even potential death.

 - Walking: Kids should learn at an early age to look left, right and then left again before crossing the street.
-They should obey traffic signals, stay within crosswalks, cross at designated street corners and walk on sidewalks or paths instead of in the street.
+They should obey traffic signals, stay within crosswalks, cross at designated street corners, and walk on sidewalks or paths instead of in the street.
 With limited perception, kids should walk in groups whenever possible and avoid distractions like cell phones when walking alone to stay aware of their surroundings.